“What did you notice?”

 It happens in a group of 5 or a group of 50.
 I don’t know why, but it does.
 I’ve done this a hundred times in dozens of different groups and each time I worry it won’t happen.
 It always does.
 The transition is:

-About halfway through, responses will shift from sensory observations and observations into a deep retrospective.
+About halfway through, responses shift away from sensory observations and towards the retrospective.
 Reflection, decision, statements of purpose.

 The question hasn’t changed—“What did you notice?”—but the room has.